-There are two parts to good planning — clear definition of what is to be developed and an understanding of available resources.
-If you get either of these wrong, both product and engineering teams suffer.
+There are two parts to good planning — clear definition of the work to be done and an understanding of available resources.
+If you get either of these wrong, your team suffers.
 To make matters worse, the rest of the organization loses confidence that key launch dates or deliverables will be met.

 Note: Turning on capacity planning also enables a Start date, End date, and Due date that will be visible in all features.
 You can visually manage feature due-dates and dependencies on the Releases > Gantt page.

 Click any of the following links to skip ahead in this article: